argoproj/argo-workflows/docs/quick-start.md

 !!! note
     To run Argo on GKE Autopilot, you must use the `emissary` executor or the `k8sapi` executor.
 Find more information on our [executors doc](workflow-executors.md).

-If you are running Argo Workflows locally (e.g. using Minikube or Docker for Desktop), open a port-forward so you can access the namespace:
+If you are running Argo Workflows locally (e.g. using Minikube or Docker for Desktop), you will need to add `--secure=false` to `argo-server` deployment, then open a port-forward so you can access the namespace:

 ```sh
 kubectl -n argo port-forward deployment/argo-server 2746:2746